THAAP25/Logic/README.md

 This is an example solution to homework for Propositional and Predicate Logic (NAIL062).
 The provided Python code encodes, solves, and decodes the graph partitioning problem via reduction to SAT (i.e. propositional logic formula).

-The SAT solver used is [Glucose](https://www.labri.fr/perso/lsimon/research/glucose/), more specifically [Glucose 4.2.1](https://github.com/audemard/glucose/releases/tag/4.2.1).
+The SAT solver used is [Glucose 4.2.1](https://github.com/audemard/glucose/releases/tag/4.2.1).
 The source code is compiled using

 ```
 cd glucose-main/simp